FaisalAhmed21/Block-Puzzle-Game/README.md

 ## How to Run

-1. Download the game script to your local machine
+1. Download the Tile-Block-Puzzle-Game.py raw file to your local machine
 2. Open the Tile-Block-Puzzle-Game.py file in vs code and run the code

 ## Controls